 Microsoft’s justification for the change, which they’ve stuck to all these years, is that they continued to get requests to add features that were already in the product but which users couldn’t find, so they decided to change the user interface to something allegedly better.
 In particular, they insist that the Ribbon was designed to aid discoverability of features.
 That claim could be seen as funny, if I one forgets about all the pain the Ribbon has inflicted (and continues to inflict) on tens of millions of users.
 In fact, it’s hard to imagine an interface less “discoverable” than the Ribbon.

-Using the old menu system, a user could visually scan the text entries on a menu in a second or two and, by moving the mouse across the menu bar they could display all the other menus in quick succession.
+With the old menu system, a user could visually scan the text entries on a menu in a second or two, and by moving the mouse across the menu bar they could display all the other menus in quick succession.
 Sub-menus could be instantly displayed by hovering the mouse over them.
 With the Ribbon, the process of finding features is much slower, more difficult, and more haphazard.
 Since each Ribbon tab uses a tossed salad of text, icons, buttons, etc., scanning is much slower – some items are clearly labeled and require only a glance, while others must be clicked to open up additional controls.
 The items are arranged in multiple rows, which further slows a systematic search.
 And when you’ve finished with one tab, you’ve got to move your mouse yet again to switch to the next tab and resume the same painful hunt and peck in the hope of finding the feature you’re looking for.

 Beyond the challenges of locating the features you need, an entirely separate problem is the amount of screen real estate the Ribbon consumes.
 In the last decade, computer screens have gotten increasingly wider and shorter, particularly on laptops.
 So when you replace a row of drop-down menus (which consumes virtually no vertical space) with the Ribbon, you substantially cut the space available to see the document you’re working on, and end up having to do correspondingly more scrolling.